Miscellaneous tutorial material

 boolean debug = NativeLibrary.isDebug();

-You can also read the native library’s version string, which consists of 3 decimal numbers separated by dots:
+You can also read the native library’s version string, which consists of 3 unsigned decimal numbers separated by dots:

 String nativeVersion = NativeLibrary.versionNumber();